chrismou/php-irc-text-formatting/README.md

 * underline
 * reverse (switches foreground and background color)

-I've purposely excluded the lesser used strikethrough and italic codes as support for them among IRC clients is fairly poor.
+I've purposely excluded strikethrough and italic codes as support for them among IRC clients is fairly poor.

 #### Rainbow
 This takes a single parameter - the text - and gives the string a rainbow colouring.